 Sharing courses as a consortium can enhance curricular opportunities for students and faculty, lead to efficiency gains by combining expertise and curricular resources, and provide opportunities for our faculty and students to explore digitally-enhanced, collaborative modes for teaching and learning in the liberal arts.

-Based on insights flowing from the Upper Level Math/Stats and SILP course sharing projects, a multi-campus, multi-disciplinary steering group and task force are working in concert to explore models and possibilities for course sharing across the digital network.
+Based on insights flowing from the Upper Level Math/Stats and Self-Instructional Language (SILP) course sharing pilots, a multi-campus, multidisciplinary Steering Committee and Course Design Task Force are working in concert to explore models and possibilities for course sharing across LACOL’s digital network.

 This group was convened in January 2018 to advance the course sharing exploration over the course of the spring term.
-With the recommendation from the Math/Stats group as a starting point, this group will consider a wider range of opportunities across the disciplines and the policies and processes to support a course sharing agreement and framework.
+Based on recommendations from the Math/Stats steering group as a starting point, this group is considering a wider range of opportunities across the disciplines and the policies and processes to support a course sharing agreement and framework.

 Steering Committee: Members

 This group was convened in January 2018.
 They are charged with developing technical and design guidelines to support robust teaching, learning and student engagement as part of a course sharing framework that may emerge from these deliberations.

 - Course Sharing for Self-Instructional Language Learning (SILP)

 - Sharing Courses in Self-Instructional Language Programs through Online Conversation

 - Bayesian Statistics – Shared Course Opportunity, Spring 2019